-You have the right to be informed of charges and receive counseling on the availability of known financial resources for health care.
+You have the right to know about fees and to receive counseling on the availability of resources to help you pay for your health care.

-You have the right to be free from restraints that are not medically required or are used inappropriately.
+You have the right to be free from restraints that are not medically required or are not being used appropriately.

-You have the right to have your compliments, concerns, and complaints addressed.
-Should you or your designated guardian, advocate, support person, or representative feel at any time that your rights as a patient have been violated or you wish to share a compliment, concern, or complaint, please call the number below at the facility where you are a patient.
+You have the right to have your concerns and complaints addressed.
+Should you or your designated guardian, advocate, support person, or representative feel, at any time, that your rights as a patient have been violated -- or you wish to share a compliment, concern, or complaint -- please call the relevant number below.
 Sharing your concerns and complaints will not compromise your access to care, treatment, and services.

-You are responsible for providing as much information as possible about your health, medical history, and insurance benefits.
+You are responsible for providing us with as much information as possible about your health, medical history, and insurance benefits.

-You are responsible for asking the care provider for clarification when you do not understand medical words or instructions about your plan of care.
+You are responsible for asking your care provider for help or clarification when you do not understand medical words or details about your care plan.

-You are responsible for following your plan of care.
-If you are unable/unwilling to follow the plan to care, you are responsible for telling your care provider.
-Your care provider will explain the medical consequences of not following the recommended treatment.
+You are responsible for following your care plan.
+If you are unable/unwilling to follow your care plan, then you are responsible for telling your care team.
+Your care team will explain the medical outcomes of not following their recommended treatment.
 You are responsible for the outcomes of not following your care plan.

-You are responsible for following the facility’s rules and regulations.
+You are responsible for following your care facility’s rules and regulations.